What Are A Group Of Doves Called

 In recent years, there has been a renewed interest in collective nouns, driven by a broader appreciation for language and nature.
 Birdwatching has become increasingly popular, and with it, a desire to use the correct and most evocative terms for describing groups of birds.
 This trend is reflected in various publications, online forums, and educational programs dedicated to bird identification and conservation.

 One notable trend is the increasing recognition of regional variations in the use of collective nouns.
+Here's one way to look at it: a term like "cote" might be more frequently used in areas with a strong tradition of keeping doves in dovecotes.
 While some terms are widely accepted and used across different English-speaking countries, others may be more common in specific regions or communities.
-For example, a term like "cote" might be more frequently used in areas with a strong tradition of keeping doves in dovecotes.
 Acknowledging and respecting these regional variations adds to the richness and diversity of the language.

-Furthermore, there is a growing movement to create new and more inclusive collective nouns for various animal species.
-This reflects a desire to move away from traditional terms that may be seen as outdated or culturally insensitive and to embrace language that is more reflective of contemporary values and perspectives.
+On top of that, there is a growing movement to create new and more inclusive collective nouns for various animal species.
+Day to day, this reflects a desire to move away from traditional terms that may be seen as outdated or culturally insensitive and to embrace language that is more reflective of contemporary values and perspectives.
 While no new terms for doves have gained widespread acceptance yet, the ongoing discussion highlights the dynamic and evolving nature of language.

 Tips and Expert Advice